 You don’t have to update your gender details.
 It's your choice.

 How to update your details

-If you want us to update your gender details, you need to provide us with 1 of the following supporting documents, a:
+If you want us to update your gender details, you need to provide us with one of the following supporting documents, a:

 - statement from a Registered Medical Practitioner or Registered Psychologist verifying your gender

-- valid Australian Government travel document, such as a valid passport showing your preferred gender
+- valid Australian Government travel document, such as a valid passport showing your gender identity

-- state or territory birth certificate showing your preferred gender
+- state or territory birth certificate showing your gender identity

 - state or territory Gender Recognition Certificate or Recognised Details Certificate showing a state or territory Registrar of Birth, Deaths and Marriages has accepted a change in sex.